 - Shorten long, run-on, or complex sentences.

 - Format with the proper heading hierarchy, starting with Heading 2.

 - Remove all line breaks, including at the end of the content.

-- Paragraphs have more than one sentence, with at least three sentences being preferred.
+- Ensure paragraphs have at the least two sentences, with at least three sentences being preferred.